juanmaurente/portfolio/README.md

 # PORTFOLIO

 This is the first project of our program.
-I looked to introduce all concepts of HTML, CSS, SASS and JavaScript we covered.
-Additionally, I use Formspree to handle Contact form, GitHub and Jira to organize the process.

 I followed a basic landing page structure:
 -   Welcome Message
 -   Navbar